| |

 back and forth process or dialogue between oneself and the world.

-This renewed conceptual clarity changed his practice and lead his
+This renewed clarity changed his practice and led his

 artistic sensibilities through new channels.